Gypsy Cob

 Colour

-• all colour, markings and patterns are acceptable, some common colours include:
+All Colours and Markings are permitted, some common colours include:

 Gender